MicrosoftDocs/security/zero-trust/zero-trust-tech-illus.md

 - If available, a Microsoft Visio file to modify the illustrations for your own use.
 - If available, a PowerPoint file for presentations and to modify slides for your own use.

-To use the same set of icons and templates in Visio or PowerPoint files, get the downloads in [Microsoft 365 architecture templates and icons](/microsoft-365/solutions/architecture-icons-templates).
+To use the same set of icons and templates in the Visio or PowerPoint files, get the downloads in [Microsoft 365 architecture templates and icons](/microsoft-365/solutions/architecture-icons-templates).

 <!---